amethyst/rfcs/rfcs/0002_amethyst_as_bin.md

 "play" button that starts executing the user code, and since we control the flow of execution now we can also "stop" gameplay whenever we feel.

 3. Scripting.
-Part of our executable can be identifying, incorporating, and executing code written in foreign languages.
+Part of our executable can be identifying, incorporating, and executing code written in foreign programming languages.
 Since we control the flow of execution here we are no longer dependent on the user authoring Rust code in order to identify and execute their scripts.
 In theory, you could use Amethyst without needing to know Rust at all.

+4. Crossplatform compilation?
+It's unclear if this benefit would be achievable as we don't have a proof of concept but it's possible that this model would allow us to compile a game out to Apple devices without actually owning an Apple device.
+It's worth noting this feature only really matters to hobbyist users, as professionals are going to insist on QAing their build for which they'll still need actual player hardware.

 # Guide-Level Explanation
 [guide-level-explanation]: #guide-level-explanation